3 Lab 3: Working with vector attributes

 3. What are the file formats you have to work with?

-4. Which of these files contain metadata about your datasets?
+4. Which of these files contain metadata about the dataset?

 5. What is the CRS of each data layer you have?

-2. All three files use the vector data model, being a point vector, line vector and polygon vector respectively.
+2. All three files use the vector data model - earthquakes being a point vector, rivers being line vectors and countries being polygon vectors.

 3. The earthquakes layer is given in the geopackage file format, while the other two layers are given in the shapefile file format.
 Notice that data model and file format are two different things, and they don’t necessarily imply each other.
 Geopackages, for example, can hold both vector and raster data.